 Access to phone calls and email may be limited, and varies from location to location.
-See page 22 for more information about internet access.
 In the event of an emergency, Servant Life will contact parents immediately.
 So remember that no news is good news!

 Is a visa required for my trip?